 Narrated (taped) one-hour tram tours depart from the Ayala Cove Café on varied schedules from spring through early fall.
 Written transcripts are available on request.
 Portable lifts provide wheelchair access to two trams with wheelchair spaces.
 For more tram information, visit www.angelisland.com or phone (415) 897-0715.

 The Ayala Cove Visitor Center is open daily and offers a captioned video about Chinese immigration history on Angel Island and a video on the general history of Angel Island.
-A ramped side entry provides wheelchair access.
-Front stairs lack handrails.
-Exhibits are generally accessible.
+A ramped side entry provides wheelchair access and the side stairs include handrails.
+Exhibits are accessible.

 East Garrison Area:

 The Guardhouse/Visitor Center is generally accessible.
 Most exhibits are generally accessible.
 A lift in the ground floor provides access to the main floor.

 A restroom near the lift entry is generally accessible.

 A generally accessible restroom is near the West Garrison Hospital.

 Officers Quarters 10 is a house museum with a historic brick path of travel to a usable ramped entry and to the first floor, and the historic Bake House is accessible via brick path and concrete ramp.